Calculating How Much You Need to Scan (And How Much It Will Cost)

 Where to Start

-When planning a scanning project the first question typically is price.
-On average scanning costs 7-12 cents per page.
+When planning a scanning project, the first question is typically price.
+On average scanning costs about 7-12 cents per page.

-Before you can get a clearer picture of your project’s price though, you first need to understand the full scope of how much you have to scan.
+Before you can get a clearer picture of your project’s price, you’ll first need to understand the full scope of how much you have to scan.

 Converting Containers to Paper Amount

-The primary method for estimating scanning price is calculating how much paper needs to be scanned.
+The primary method for estimating the cost of scanning, is calculating how much paper needs to be scanned.

-A full box will hold 2,700 pages, and from there it’s taking number of boxes x 2,700 = total pages to scan.
-If you don’t have boxes though, here’s a quick conversion chart to help with the calculation:
+A full box will hold about 2,700 pages.
+From there, it’s multiplying the number of boxes x 2,700 = total pages to scan.
+Here’s a quick conversion chart to help with the calculation: